neilsambhu/carla-race/timeline/README.md

 Tue 07/09/2024 12:39 PM: I know why the data are not clean: I'm getting the lane boundaries, so crossing over a lane causes the data error.
+Tue 07/09/2024 3:12 PM: I have the list of waypoints from locations.